Cathe0n/Cyber-Investigator-guide/README.md

 Before diving into the investigation and potentially altering evidence, start by using tools like [gKAPE](https://www.kroll.com/en/services/cyber-risk/incident-response-litigation-support/kroll-artifact-parser-extractor-kape) and [Autopsy](https://www.autopsy.com/) or any other artifact collection applications to analyze recent activity.
 Another excellent option is [FTK Imager](https://www.exterro.com/ftk-product-downloads/ftk-imager-4-7-3-81) , which can also perform memory analysis on a live system.
 Depending on the situation, [gKAPE](https://www.kroll.com/en/services/cyber-risk/incident-response-litigation-support/kroll-artifact-parser-extractor-kape) may be sufficient, but for a more thorough investigation, using both [gKAPE](https://www.kroll.com/en/services/cyber-risk/incident-response-litigation-support/kroll-artifact-parser-extractor-kape) and [FTK Imager](https://www.exterro.com/ftk-product-downloads/ftk-imager-4-7-3-81) is recommended.

 You should start with memory analysis when performing live analysis, as RAM contains volatile evidence that cannot be replicated.
 Use [FTK Imager](https://www.exterro.com/ftk-product-downloads/ftk-imager-4-7-3-81)'s built-in memory acquisition feature to capture the memory or [Magnet RAM Capture Memory Acquisition](https://www.magnetforensics.com/resources/magnet-ram-capture/) , and then analyze it using [Volatility](https://github.com/volatilityfoundation/volatility).
-You can use other tools if you prefer, but I personally like using these :3.
+You can use other tools if you prefer, but I personally like using these :3

-### Memory acquisition using FTK Imager
+### Memory acquisition using FTK Imager.
 <div align="center">
     <img src="https://github.com/user-attachments/assets/605cb541-6a5f-431a-802b-19a4d01d9354" style="width: 100%; max-width: 1000; max-height: 500;">
 </div>